jasperfernandez/jasperfernandez/README.md

 # Hi there! 👋 I'm Jasper 👨‍💻

 ## Coding is my canvas for creativity.
 Transforming ideas into functional solutions is my passion.
-The continuous learning and collaboration fuel my enthusiasm.
-Seeing the real-world impact of my code is the most rewarding part of my thrilling journey.
+The continuous learning and collaboration fuel my enthusiasm in this thrilling early journey of mine.

 ### Programming Languages
 ![PHP](https://img.shields.io/badge/PHP-777BB4?style=for-the-badge&logo=php&logoColor=white)